Tuning Superinductors by Quantum Coherence Effects for Enhancing Quantum Computing

 As a consequence, the observed sharp drop of $Q$ with temperature occurs at higher temperatures, see Fig.~\ref{fig.Q_a}, and there exists a relatively narrow region of temperatures $T \sim 0.15T_c$, for $V \approx V_c$, where the $V$ dependence on $Q$ is non-monotonic, namely, $Q$ increases with disorder for $V\sim V_c$.

-As an illustration of the qualitative changes of $Q$ close to the transition $V_c \simeq 1.875$, we depict in Fig.~\ref{Fig:L_k} its probability distribution obtained from $1000$ disorder realizations.
+The qualitative changes of $Q$ close to the transition $V_c \simeq 1.9$ (see Fig.~\ref{Fig:L_k}) are illustrated by computing the probability distribution obtained from $1000$ disorder realizations.
 Even for $V=1.5$, the distribution is close to a Gaussian.
-However, for $V_c \approx 1.875$, it becomes broad and asymmetric signaling large sample to sample fluctuations.
-This is precisely the region where the order parameter spatial distribution has multifractal-like features so we believe that ultimately the anomalous enhancement of $Q$ is related to this feature.
-We would like to stress that the employed theoretical formalism is gauge invariant and therefore it is capable to account for collective excitations \cite{nambu1960,anderson1963} that may lower dramatically the quality factor of the device.
-We have recently found \cite{bofan2021a} that indeed collective excitations may occur in weakly-coupled disordered superconductors.
-However, for that to happen it is necessary to have a disorder close to the critical one $V_c \simeq 1.875$.
-Even at that disorder strength, the collective excitations frequency will be close to the spectroscopic two particle gap which would only affect the device operation for relatively large frequency, much larger than the ones investigated in the paper $2.5-10$ GHz.
+However, for $V_c \approx 1.9$, it becomes broad and asymmetric signaling large sample to sample fluctuations.
+This is the region where the order parameter spatial distribution has multifractal-like features so we believe that the anomalous enhancement of $Q$ is related to this feature.
+We stress that the employed theoretical formalism is gauge invariant and therefore it is capable to account for collective excitations \cite{nambu1960,anderson1963} that lower dramatically the quality factor of the device.
+We have found \cite{bofan2021a} that indeed collective excitations may occur in weakly-coupled disordered superconductors.
+However, it is necessary to have a disorder larger than $V_c \simeq 1.9$ for the collective excitations to be observed for the frequencies $2.5-10$ GHz of interest.
 Therefore, collective excitations do not seem to play any role in the superinductor optimal region of operation.

-Although $U=-1$ and $\langle n \rangle = 0.875$ are well in the weak coupling region, we cannot further reduce these values because finite size effects become important.
-As a consequence, our results are not directly applicable to experiments involving granular Al \cite{deutscher2020}.
-The physical mechanism leading to the enhancement of $Q$ and $L_k$ are still at play for weaker couplings but the role of collective excitations or the specific effects related to the granularity require a separate study.
-Note that we have also neglected Coulomb interactions in our analysis.
+The coupling we employ $U=-1$ and $\langle n \rangle = 0.875$ is too strong to describe granular Al \cite{deutscher2020} experiments.
+However, we expect similar \cite{waldram1976} physics is at play though the interplay of collective modes and granularity require a separate study.
+Note that we neglect Coulomb interactions.
 It has been recently argued \cite{glezer2021,deutscher2020} that Coulomb interactions may play an important role in granular Al close to the insulating transition.
-However, at least on the metallic side of the transition and for thin films, we expect charging effects are screened and the effect will be likely quantitative.
+However, on the metallic region of interest, charging effects are screened and therefore do not play an important role.